Transfer Student Orientation

 Prior to your Arrival On Campus:

-- Please note that parents, family members, and guests are welcome on campus during orientation, however we do not offer a formal parent or guest program for transfer students.
-All campus offices will be open for business from 9 a.m. to 5 p.m.
-Although family and guests are welcome to visit the campus during orientation, only students are allowed to participate in the orientation program.
+- Parents, family members, and guests are welcome on campus during orientation.
+We offer a free family/guest informational session that covers resources for transfer student needs until mid-morning and in addition all campus offices will be open for business from 9 a.m. to 5 p.m.
+Information about the family/guest program will be sent to you via mail.
+Although family and guests are welcome to visit the campus during orientation, we ask that only students participate in the student orientation program.
 Families and guests who choose to stay on campus may eat at the Ram's Den Grille, located on the 2nd floor of the McCarthy Center.
 Meals provided during orientation are for students only.
 We appreciate your respect for these polices.

 - Individuals who require accommodations including accompaniment by a Personal Care Assistant, sign language interpreter, assistance with communications, or assistance for reduced or restricted mobility must notify our office of those needs in advance when they RSVP or via email at email@example.com.